arangodb/arangodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures34.md

 Note that using exclusive access for RocksDB collections will serialize write operations to RocksDB collections, so it should be used with extreme care.

+There can only be one exclusively locked collection per transaction or AQL query, resp.

 ### RocksDB library upgrade